-How to Sell a Gun in Connecticut
+How to Sell a Gun in Connecticut: A Comprehensive Guide

 Selling a gun in Connecticut requires knowledge of the State’s laws to ensure gun owners are in compliance and don’t make any mistakes.
 The State of Connecticut has numerous laws concerning the ownership, transfer, and the carrying of firearms.
-If you’re considering selling a gun to another individual, make sure you’re up to speed with the laws that regulate transfers to ensure you’re in compliance and not breaking any laws.
+If considering selling a gun to another individual, make sure you’re up to speed with the laws that regulate transfers to ensure you’re in compliance and not breaking any laws.

 This sale authorization number can be obtained by calling (860) 685-8400 or by calling Toll Free (888) 335-8438.
 In addition to the above, the seller may not sell to anyone under 18 years of age, or to anyone the seller knows is prohibited from possessing firearms.